JumpTask logo

 The amount of money you can earn from your YouTube videos depends on factors like CPM, ad type, and viewer engagement.
 You should focus on uploading videos that are ad-friendly and avoid topics that might get restricted.

-Providing engaging content that provides additional value to your viewers,
+• Providing content that offers additional value to your viewers,

 2. Offer channel memberships